erika-e/dbt-tips/README.md

 # dbt-tips

-Collection of dbt Tips and Tricks
+Collection of dbt tips and tricks.
+Includes links to the dbt slack community which you can [join here](https://www.getdbt.com/community/join-the-community).
+See something that needs to be changed?
+See [contributing guidelines](CONTRIBUTING.md).

 ## Skip to a Section